jfriedson/Voxel-Particle-Sim/README.md

 - Added grid lines. needs tweaking

-- The parallel approach provides a significant performance boost that makes simulation about 60 times faster than fully sequential.
+- Parallelization speeds up the simulation about 60 times over the fully sequential approach with a world size of 256^3.

 - Use an alternating flag to prevent particles from updating more than once a simulation step.